-I am currently a doctoral student in the Strategy department at University of Michigan's Ross School of Business in Ann Arbor.
-I am interested in how strategic decision making shapes the commercialization of technological innovations, both at the cognitive level of individual managers and firm level decisions.
+I am a doctoral candidate in the Strategy department at University of Michigan's Ross School of Business in Ann Arbor.
+This fall I will be joining the Management & Organization department at University of Washington, Foster School of Business as an Assistant Professor.

 Previously, I worked in Planning & Strategy and Product Development engineering at Ford Motor Company.
 I earned my M.B.A. in General Management and M.S. in Supply Chain Management from Kelley School of Business, and B.S. in Mechanical Engineering from Carnegie Mellon University.